thdiaman/thdiaman.github.io/_publications/ICSOFT2019.markdown

 written code.
 This reuse-oriented paradigm, often attributed to the lack of a standard library in node and/or in the micropackaging culture of the ecosystem, yields interesting insights on the way developers build their packages.
-In this work we view the dependency network of the npm ecosystem from a “culinary” perspective.
+In this work we view the dependency network of the npm ecosystem from a "culinary" perspective.
 We assume that dependencies are the ingredients in a recipe, which corresponds to the produced software package.
-We employ network analysis and information retrieval techniques in order to capture the dependencies that tend to co-occur in the development of npm packages and identify the communities that have been evolved as the main drivers for npm’s exponential growth.
+We employ network analysis and information retrieval techniques in order to capture the dependencies that tend to co-occur in the development of npm packages and identify the communities that have been evolved as the main drivers for npm's exponential growth.